The Bond Fund Market Value

 Bond Fund Backtested Returns

-Bond Fund owns Efficiency Ratio (i.e., Sharpe Ratio) of close to zero, which indicates the fund had a close to zero % return per unit of risk over the last 3 months.
-The Bond Fund exposes twenty-one different technical indicators, which can help you to evaluate volatility embedded in its price movement.
-Please validate The Bond's Coefficient Of Variation of (16,198), risk adjusted performance of (0.02), and Variance of 0.1084 to confirm the risk estimate we provide.
-The entity has a beta of 0.0826, which indicates not very significant fluctuations relative to the market.
+At this stage we consider The Mutual Fund to be very steady.
+Bond Fund owns Efficiency Ratio (i.e., Sharpe Ratio) of 0.0307, which indicates the fund had a 0.0307 % return per unit of risk over the last 3 months.
+We have found twenty-seven technical indicators for The Bond Fund, which you can use to evaluate the volatility of the fund.
+Please validate The Bond's Coefficient Of Variation of 1648.72, risk adjusted performance of 0.0141, and Semi Deviation of 0.1343 to confirm if the risk estimate we provide is consistent with the expected return of 0.0055%.
+The entity has a beta of 0.0232, which indicates not very significant fluctuations relative to the market.
 As returns on the market increase, the Bond's returns are expected to increase less than the market.
 However, during the bear market, the loss of holding the Bond is expected to be smaller as well.

-The Bond Fund has modest reverse predictability.
-Overlapping area represents the amount of predictability between The Bond time series from 2nd of January 2025 to 17th of January 2025 and 17th of January 2025 to 1st of February 2025.
+The Bond Fund has poor reverse predictability.
+Overlapping area represents the amount of predictability between The Bond time series from 11th of December 2025 to 26th of December 2025 and 26th of December 2025 to 10th of January 2026.
 The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of Bond Fund price movement.
-The serial correlation of -0.45 indicates that just about 45.0% of current The Bond price fluctuation can be explain by its past prices.
+The serial correlation of -0.39 indicates that just about 39.0% of current The Bond price fluctuation can be explain by its past prices.

 Bond Fund lagged returns against current returns